What do I do if my Router's Internet Light is Red?

 For Full Fibre (Rebel 115, 330, or 1000)

-• If the LoS light is red, email us at support@rebelinternet.uk so we can arrange an Openreach engineer.
+If the LoS light is red, please email us immediately at support@rebelinternet.uk.

 DSL or WAN light is green, but Internet light is still red?